kshedden/seqmatch/README.md

   does not utilize the sequencing read files at all.

-* Edit the `config.json` file to contain the proper paths for the read and gene files, and adjust the run parameters if desired.
-Then run `qsub run.pbs` to fully process one read file.
+* Edit the `config.json` file to contain the proper paths for the read and gene files (the gene file name should be the output file of the previous step).
+Then adjust the run parameters if desired, and run `qsub run.pbs` to fully process one read file.
 This currently takes around five hours (for aound 90M distinct reads and 60M distinct genes, using 20 hashes, and PMatch around 0.9-1).